kimtth/awesome-azure-openai-llm/README.md

 1. [NLEP (Natural Language Embedded Programs) for Hybrid Language Symbolic Reasoning](https://arxiv.org/abs/2309.10814): Use code as a scaffold for reasoning.
 NLEP achieves over 90% accuracy when prompting GPT-4.
 [19 Sep 2023]

+1. [A Systematic Survey of Prompt Engineering in Large Language Models: Techniques and Applications](https://arxiv.org/abs/2402.07927): a summary detailing the prompting methodology, its applications.🏆Taxonomy of prompt engineering techniques in LLMs.
+[5 Feb 2024]

   - <details>

     <summary>Expand</summary>